indigo-astronomy/indigo/indigo_drivers/focuser_asi/README.md

 1. Connect the power to EAF.
 2. Connect the EAF to your Mac via USB cable.
-3. Power OFF and then power ON your Mac.
+3. Power OFF and then power ON your Mac while the focuser is connected.
 4. The EAF should be discovered -> `indigo_focuser_asi: 'EAF #0' attached`

 This seems to be a MacOS issue.
 Looks like this procedure fixes some device permissions.